How to Claim Against Close Brothers Finance: Step-by-Step Guide

 • Reject your claim with a detailed explanation.

-Step 4: File a complaint to the Financial Ombudsman Services (FOS)
+Step 4: Make a complaint to the Financial Ombudsman Services (FOS)

 How to Refer Your Complaint to the Financial Ombudsman Service (FOS)